10 Ways how to stop gambling addiction

 5. Be extra cautious in the days leading up to potential gambling occasions

-Some events can be challenging for a person with a gambling disorder.
+Certain events tend to be challenging for a person with gambling disorder.
 That’s why it’s important to be extra careful during this day and the days leading up to it.

-The abovementioned events depend on the type of gambling.
-For example, a sports gambler will need to be careful and reduce exposure to sports-related content during tournaments and important games.
+The events depend on the type of gambling.
+For example, a sports gambler needs to be careful and reduce exposure to sports-related content during tournaments and important games.

 6. Find techniques to cope with stress more effectively